jjvanzon/Circular-Language-Spec/broader-view/extensibility/aspects-as-external-modules.md

 - RelationClass.ListType
 - RelationClass.OtherRelationClass Existence

-Everywhere these variables change, an Apply procedure is called that either adds or removes the ID or Reference Count.
+Everywhere these variables change, an Apply command is called that either adds or removes the ID or Reference Count.
 The changes of to the dependencies take place in __RelationClass__, but the Attribute is *added* to __*Class*__.
 This creates no futher complications.

 __JType__ is added inside the class when __BaseClassAwareOfDerivedClasses__ and __DerivedClasses > 0__.